jjloomis/adobe-premiere-basic-video-editing/connecting-to-your-class-folder.md

 * Connect to your class folder using JAMS Lab or Campus Computer Lab Mac.

 Note: Connecting to your class folder in a JAMS Lab is recommended.
-Premiere is a resource-intensive program that may run slow on Campus Computer Lab Macs.
+Premiere is a resource-intensive program that may run slower on Campus Computer Lab Macs.